eazyorders/public-api-docs/docs/update-product-stock.md

 # Update Product Stock API

-The Update Product Stock API endpoint allows you to update the stock quantity of a specific product in your EasyOrders store.
+The Update Product Stock API endpoint allows you to update the stock quantity of a specific product or variant in your EasyOrders store.

 ## You Must have API Key